Citizens to Preserve Overton Park v. Volpe: Decision

-On March 3, 1971, the U.S. Supreme Court reversed the Circuit Court and held that that summary judgment was improperly granted.
+On March 3, 1971, the U.S. Supreme Court reversed the Circuit Court and held that summary judgment was improperly granted.
 While the Secretary was not required to make formal findings, the Secretary's sole reliance on litigation affidavits was insufficient in light of the "feasible and prudent" clause of § 4(f).
-The Court held that the Secretary's decision did not fall into the Administrative Procedure Act's Section 701(a)(2) exception from judicial review for action "committed to agency discretion."
+The Court held that the Secretary's decision did not fall into the Administrative Procedure Act (APA)'s Section 701(a)(2) exception from judicial review for action "committed to agency discretion."
 The Court stated that the exception was "very narrow" and that it was applicable when statutes were "drawn in such broad terms that in a given case there is no law to apply."
 This marked the Court's first general explanation of Section 701(a)(2).
 Because the agency's decision was classified as informal adjudication, the Court found that it would be reviewed under the "arbitrary or capricious" standard of review under Section 706.

 Justice Thurgood Marshall, writing for the Court, held § 4(f) "is a plain and explicit bar to the use of federal funds for construction of highways through parks; only the most unusual situations are exempted."
 The Court rejected the Secretary's proposed understanding of "prudent" as a grant of discretion to weigh costs and benefits to determine whether alternatives exist.
 Because the costs of building through parks were demonstrably low, as construction before 1966 had shown, the Court held that the 1966 enactment of the "feasible and prudent" clause "indicates that protection of parkland was to be given paramount importance."
 The Court remanded the case to the District Court for further proceedings.
 Justice Black, joined by Justice Brennan, concurred in vacating the summary judgment.
 However, they would have remanded the case to the Secretary of Transportation rather than the District Court.